CMSgov/ab2d-sample-client-python/README.md

 1. /directory/jobId.txt -- id of the job created
 2. /directory/response.json -- list of files created
-3. /directory/*.ndjson -- downloaded results of exports
+3. /directory/*.ndjson or *.ndjson.gz -- downloaded results of exports

 ### Limitations